pette9/pesapal/README.md

 # pesapal
-This is an attempt to port the [Pesapal](https://github.com/itskingori/pesapal-gem) ruby gem in Go.
+This is an attempt to port the [Pesapal](https://github.com/itskingori/pesapal-gem) ruby gem to Go.